-Chest x-ray findings of bilateral peripheral or pleural-based opacities, most commonly in the middle and upper lung zones, is described as the photographic negative of pulmonary edema and is virtually pathognomonic (although present in < 25% of patients).
-A similar pattern can be present on CT, but the distribution of consolidation can vary and even include unilateral lesions.
+Chest x-ray findings of bilateral peripheral or pleural-based opacities, most commonly in the middle and upper lung zones, are described as the photographic negative of pulmonary edema and are virtually pathognomonic (although present in < 25% of patients).
+A similar pattern can be present on HRCT, but the distribution of consolidation can vary and even include unilateral lesions.

-Patients with CEP are uniformly responsive to IV or oral corticosteroids; failure to respond suggests another diagnosis.
-Initial treatment is prednisone 40 to 60 mg once/day.
-Clinical improvement is frequently striking and rapid, often occurring within 48 h.
-Complete resolution of symptoms and x-ray abnormalities occurs within 14 days in most patients and by 1 mo in almost all.
+Patients with chronic eosinophilic pneumonia are uniformly responsive to IV or oral corticosteroids; failure to respond suggests another diagnosis.
+Initial treatment is prednisone 40 to 60 mg once a day.
+Clinical improvement is frequently striking and rapid, often occurring within 48 hours.
+Complete resolution of symptoms and x-ray abnormalities occurs within 14 days in most patients and by 1 month in almost all.